dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-airgap.md

 title: "How-To: Run Dapr in airgap environment"
 linkTitle: "Run in airgap"
 weight: 30000
-description: "How to deploy and run Dapr in self-hosted mode in"
+description: "How to deploy and run Dapr in self-hosted mode in airgap environment"
 ---

 ## Overview